joealden/joe-aldens-portfolio/README.md

   - Linux and PC building enthusiast.
 - Write copy for Contact page and insert it
   - Best way to contact me is either by email or twitter DM
-- Ask Jsutts for changes to the images
+- Ask Jsutts for changes to the images + Umoro + px-to-vw images
-- Get images compressed so they aren't massive
 - Write README